dotnet/csharplang/proposals/low-level-struct-improvements.md

 The samples here have the same patterns as the [compat considerations](#compat-considerations) above.
 This means it will allow the introduction of `ref` fields without breaking existing code.

 Constructor chaining needs to consider these new rules as well.
 When the original constructor calls a chained constructor via `:this(...)` the chained constructor effectively escapes from the original.
-That means a chained constructor call is olny legal if the *safe-to-escape* value is not smaller than the original constructor one.
+That means a chained constructor call is only legal if the *safe-to-escape* value is not smaller than the original constructor one.
 This will be accomplished with the following rules:

 - If the chained constructor has `[RefFieldEscapes]`
     - If the original constructor has `[RefFieldEscapes]` then no additional checking is needed